 The office buildings are not proposed with this DSP.
-Therefore, this condition is not applicable, but staff will ensure the parcels continue to have a strong relationship with each other as they are developed.
+Therefore, this condition is not applicable, but the Planning Board noted that the parcels should continue to have a strong relationship with each other as they are developed.

-- 4. At time of detailed site plan the private on-site recreational facilities shall be reviewed.
-The following issues shall be addressed: - a.
+4. At time of detailed site plan the private on-site recreational facilities shall be reviewed.
+The following issues shall be addressed:

+a.
 The applicant shall provide a list of proposed private recreational facilities and their cost estimates.